mdevans/mdevans/README.md

 - 👋 Hi, I’m Michael Evans (@mdevans)
 - 👀 I’m interested in applying algorithms to diagnostic medical devices
-- 🌱 I’m currently learning fast search and unsupervised learning techniques
+- 🌱 I’m currently learning chatbot techniques using langchain
 - 💞️ I’m looking to collaborate on AI for primary healthcare
 - 📫 How to reach me michael@dx.life